SCPR/Persistence-Swift/README.md

 # Persistence-Swift

-Persistence is a data persistence framework for iOS (and, potentially, platforms such as macOS - through it hasn't been extensively tested on them), used to easily persist Codable-conformant classes, structs, etc. to a device (in [JSON format](https://en.wikipedia.org/wiki/JSON)) and read them back easily.
+Persistence is a data persistence framework for iOS and macOS, used to easily persist Codable-conformant classes, structs, etc. to a device (in [JSON format](https://en.wikipedia.org/wiki/JSON)) and read them back easily.

 Persistence is written in Swift 5.